truenas/documentation/content/SCALE/SCALETutorials/TrueNASCLIShell/_index.md

 ---
-title: "Using the SCALE CLI Shell"
+title: "Using the TrueNAS CLI Shell"
-description: "This article describes how to use the SCALE CLI Shell for basic networking, updating, oand storage management."
+description: "This article describes how to use the SCALE CLI Shell for basic networking, updating, and storage management."
 weight: 130
 ---

 {{< toc >}}

-Users can configure SCALE in the CLI Shell without using the Web UI.
-The SCALE CLI Shell functions like a text-based version of the web UI.
+Users can configure SCALE in the TrueNAS CLI Shell without using the Web UI.
+The TrueNAS CLI Shell functions like a text-based version of the web UI.
 Users can enter commands to "navigate" to different menus within SCALE.
 This article covers basic operations like setting up networking, performing updates, and listing storage pools and datasets.

-## Launch the SCALE CLI Shell
+## Launch the TrueNAS CLI Shell

-To open the SCALE CLI Shell, go to the [Console Setup Menu]({{< relref "ConsoleSetupMenuScale.md" >}}) and enter `6`.
+To open the TrueNAS CLI Shell, go to the [Console Setup Menu]({{< relref "ConsoleSetupMenuScale.md" >}}) and enter `6`.

 ![OpenSCALECLIShell](/images/SCALE/OpenSCALECLIShell.png "TrueNAS SCALE CLI Shell")

+To close the TrueNAS CLI Shell, enter `quit`.

 ### Basic Networking